 Special Circumstances: If unusual circumstances arise during the semester, such as a medical problem, death in the family, etc., which adversely affects your attendance PLEASE discuss this with me immediately and provide documentation.
-Do not wait until the end of the semester to discuss the problem with me.
-If you keep me informed, I will gladly do my best to help you navigate the situation (within the context of school/attendance).
+Don't wait until the end of the semester to discuss the problem with me.
+If you keep me informed, I will gladly do my best to accommodate your situation.
 However, please understand that, because of the nature of the course, there are limits as to how much can be excused and so, at some point, it may be necessary for you to drop the course.
 Also, if you wait until after-the-fact, at the end of the semester, to let me know that you were experiencing these adverse circumstances, there is nothing I can do about it at that time.
-I cannot retroactively make accommodations and I do not give additional extra credit assignments to make up for grade deficiencies.
+I cannot retroactively make accommodations and I do not give extra credit assignments to make up for grade deficiencies.

 SCHEDULE: This schedule is subject to change at any time based on class progress.
+Major lecture topics are listed in bold-face, black font.